AhmedGsa/Auth-Workflow-NodeJS/README.md

 # Auth Workflow with NodeJS

-This is a workflow that conrains all the controllers related to auth with NodeJS, you can use it directly in your project.
+This is a workflow that contains all the controllers related to auth with NodeJS, you can use it directly in your project.

 Developed with Express and MongoDB